swagger-api/swagger-ui/docs/development/scripts.md

 `test` | Run unit tests in Node and run ESLint in errors-only mode.
 `just-test` | Run unit tests in the browser with Karma.
 `just-test-in-node` | Run unit tests in Node.
-`just-check-coverage` | Generate a code coverage report with NYC.
 `e2e` | Run end-to-end tests (requires JDK and Selenium).